korningf/git-pass/README.md

 Pass provides encryption of Data at Rest: it will safely store all your private keys.

-These keys in turn are used to establish secure seesion and encrypt Data in Transit.
+These keys in turn are used to establish secure session and encrypt Data in Transit.

 .